Answer a few questions and

 Products and Services

-Hamilton Lane provides multiple financial services, including portfolio management for investment companies, portfolio management for pooled investment vehicles, portfolio management for institutional clients, selection of other advisers, publication of newsletters and educational seminars.
-It is not engaged in selling products or offering services other than investment advisory services to its investment advisory customers.
-The company is also affiliated with a number of other service providers in the financial services industry, including with a broker-dealer or securities dealer.
+Hamilton Lane offers a number of services, which can include portfolio management for investment companies, portfolio management for pooled investment vehicles, portfolio management for institutional clients, pension consulting services, selection of other advisers, publication of newsletters and educational seminars.
+It is involved in selling products or offering services different than investment advisory services to its clients.
+It also has a number of financial industry affiliations, including with a broker-dealer or securities dealer.

 Core Advisor Services